-Old people show lower teeth and younger people show upper teeth.
-This happens as wear collapses the bite and the upper teeth get worn down.
-This can also cause loss of lip support causing the lips to lengthen and droop covering what is left of the upper teeth.
+Older people show lower teeth, and younger people show upper teeth.
+This shift happens when wear collapses the bite, and the upper teeth get worn down.

-By restoring the bite and proper length of the teeth, dentistry can help you regain some of the lip support that has been lost over the years.
+By restoring the bite and proper length of the teeth, cosmetic dentistry can help you regain some of the lip support in addition to a beautiful, healthy smile.
 When your upper teeth show, you will look more youthful and eliminate years from your appearance.